Serco say ministers not ensuring value for money in nationalising train service

-THE outsourcing firm that has been stripped of the Caledonian Sleeper service and then nationalised says that ministers are not ensuring value for money through nationalisation.
+THE outsourcing firm that has been stripped of the Caledonian Sleeper service says that ministers are not ensuring value for money through nationalisation.

-Transport minister has said the Sleeper which operates overnight rail passenger services between Scotland and London will come under state control from June.
+Transport minister Jenny Gilruth has said the Sleeper which operates overnight rail passenger services between Scotland and London will come under state control from June.

 They have confirmed that outsourcing firm Serco will finally lose the £800m franchise seven years early and are to take over control.